 Distracted driving quite simply means anything, which makes driving itself a secondary task.
 As cars and technology become more advanced, the number of things that can distract a driver also increases, which consequently results in a rise in vehicle accidents caused by distracted driving.
 The National Highway Traffic Safety Administration (NHTSA) found an 8.8% increase in distracted driving accidents in 2015, up from 2014.

 If you or a loved one has been involved in an accident caused by a distracted driver, you may be eligible to claim compensation.
-The Law Place law firm in Sarasota, FL, has a personal injury lawyer to help you.
+The Law Place law has skilled Sarasota personal injury lawyers to help you.
 Our team of attorneys has accumulated a wealth of knowledge in dealing with cases just like yours, so you know that you will be in the most capable hands in Florida.
 Phone or contact us today on (941) 444-4444 to schedule a free consultation.
 We can help you win the compensation in which you deserve.

 What Is Distracted Driving?